lloydroc/lloydroc.github.io/content/post/vim/wsl-neovim-copy-paste.md

 #!/bin/bash

 # filename: xsel
-# make sure this file has executable privledges
+# make sure this file has executable privileges
 # neovim will paste "xsel -o -b"
 # neovim will copy using "xsel --nodetach -i -b"